Our research is editorially independent but we may earn a commission for purchases made through our links.

 Looking for a more unique stay that’s steeped in history, with the charming ambiance of bygone eras combined with modern comforts?
 You have a wide range of spectacular hotels across the globe to choose from.

-From a magnificent castle hotel in England to the legendary hotel in the Colorado Rocky Mountains that inspired Stephen King’s novel, The Shining; these options are worth planning your next trip around.
+This was a little confusing to read to me.
+Maybe this: From a magnificent castle hotel in England to the legendary hotel in the Colorado Rocky Mountains that inspired Stephen King’s novel, The Shining; these options are worth planning your next trip around.

 YOU'RE ALL SET!